USA Football has tools to help you start and scale the model within your organization.

 Additionally, youth organizations that enroll will receive best practices to help them communicate with parents and promote their leagues.

 USA Football is introducing the League Excellence Program to recognize youth leagues based on how they operate against best practices established by USA Football.
 Leagues will receive benefits based on the level they achieve, including increased support and recognition from USA Football.
-Enroll your organization with USA Football is the step towards eligibility, so enroll now and get started.
+Enrolling your organization with USA Football is the step towards eligibility, so enroll now and get started.

 USA Football worked with several organizations on a pilot basis to test and improve the model in 2019.